Topological data analysis on noisy quantum computers: NISQ-TDA

 \section{NISQ-TDA}

-We now present our quantum algorithm, \NQTDA, for solving the same problem as QTDA with an improved computational complexity, shorter circuit depth, and without the fault-tolerance requirement, making it potentially the first quantum algorithm that satisfies all seven criteria in Figure~\ref{fig:qc}.
-The algorithm involves three key innovations, namely: (a) an efficient representation of the full boundary operator as a sum of Pauli operators; (b) a quantum rejection sampling technique to project onto the data-defined simplicial complex; and (c) a stochastic rank estimation method to estimate the output signature \textit{Betti} numbers.
-Figure~\ref{fig:nisqqtda} illustrates the proposed \NQTDA\ algorithm.
+-0.1in We now present our proposed quantum algorithm, \NQTDA, for estimating the (normalized) Betti numbers of datasets (simplicial complexes) defined through vertices and edges.
+The algorithm involves three key components, namely: (a) an efficient representation of the full boundary operator as a sum of Pauli operators; (b) a quantum rejection sampling technique to project onto the data-defined simplicial complex; and (c) a stochastic rank estimation method to estimate the output signature \textit{Betti} numbers.
 In order to calculate the Betti numbers, the first of two major tasks is to construct a quantum circuit that applies the data-defined Laplacian to \emph{any} input set of simplices.
 In our algorithm, this involves three main sub-components.

-The first is a quantum representation of the complete (not data-defined) boundary map operator (say $B$), which we call the {\bf Fermionic boundary operator}, that acts on all possible simplices with $n$ points and returns their corresponding boundary simplices.
-This representation involves only unitary operators written as a sum of Pauli (fermionic) operators.
-The Hermitian boundary operator $B$ can be written as: $ B = \sum_{i=0}^{n-1} a_i + a_i^\dagger, $ where the $a_i$ are the Jordan-Wigner~\cite{jordan1928paulische} Pauli embeddings corresponding to the $n$-spin fermionic annihilation operators.
-The implementation of this fermionic boundary operator $B$ on a quantum computer requires only $n$ qubits, $O(n^2)$ gates, and an ${O}(n)$-depth circuit; see the supplementary material and~\cite{akhalwaya2022representation} for details.
+The first is a quantum representation of the complete (not data-defined) boundary map operator (say $B$), called the {\bf Fermionic boundary operator}~\citep{cade2021complexity,akhalwaya2022representation}.
+It acts on all possible simplices with $n$ points and returns their corresponding boundary simplices.
+The representation involves only unitary operators written as a sum of Pauli (fermionic) operators.
+The Hermitian boundary operator $B$ is written as $ B = \sum_{i=0}^{n-1} a_i + a_i^\dagger, $ where the $a_i$ are the Jordan-Wigner~\citep{jordan1928paulische} Pauli embeddings corresponding to the $n$-spin fermionic annihilation operators.
+The implementation of this fermionic boundary operator $B$ on a quantum computer requires only $n$ qubits, $O(n^2)$ gates, and an ${O}(n)$-depth circuit; see Appendix~\ref{ssec:Delrep} for details.

 The second sub-component, which we call {\bf Projection onto simplices}, consists of constructing the simplicial complex ($\Gamma$) corresponding to the given data by implementing the projector ($\PG$) onto $\Gamma$ as qubit gates and measurements.
 A series of multi-qubit control-NOT gates, one for each edge in the data, checks if the edges of the input simplices (in superposition) are actually present in the data.
 The result is stored in a \textit{flag} register which is then measured.
 Since there are $\binom{n}{2}\sim O(n^2)$ potential edges, this seems to require $O(n^2)$ depth.
 Fortunately, the checks can be run in parallel and in batches using a round-robin procedure, reusing the same flag register through the power of mid-circuit measurement.
 By repeating the entire circuit until the register measurements read the `all-in' flag, the input simplices are projected onto $\Gamma$.